Azure Active Directory: How to manage corporate identities

 What licenses are available for Azure Active Directory

-Azure Active Directory has two main types of licenses:
+Azure Active Directory of Microsoft Azure has two main types of licenses:

 1. Licenses for organizations